Novvum/graphql-birdseye/README.md

 1. Graphical view of any GraphQL schema
 2. Ability to click on a field or type to view its connections
 3. Dynamic zooming to focus on small portions of the schema at a time
-4. Add to any React project
+4. Add to any web project
 5. Customizable styling and themeing

 ### Background